 The business is named after its founder, Gordon Yates, although he and his wife Beatrice ran things as a partnership.
-In the post-war period recruitment and training weren’t as prominent as they are today: nonetheless they established a thriving business, including recruiting staff for top businesses and even finding temps for visiting celebrities such as Marilyn Monroe when she was filming in London.
+In the post-war period recruitment and training weren’t as prominent as they are today: nonetheless they established a thriving business, recruiting staff for top businesses and even finding temps for visiting celebrities such as Marilyn Monroe.

 After Gordon’s death in the 1960s Beatrice brought in Frances King, a friend and customer.
 Frances was one of the top HR specialists in the country at the time and her influence helped establish Gordon Yates as a standard-bearer for professional standards in the recruitment consultancy market – something which continues to this day.

 In 1981 Beatrice and Frances decided to retire.
 One of the people they spoke to about this was Richard Grace, one of their customers.
 He talked with them and ended up buying the business.
-An accountant by training, Richard had become increasingly passionate about the people element within business success and was already involved in the employment arena.
+Although an accountant by training, Richard believed passionately that people were the ultimate determinant of business success.
+He still does.

 Director Sarah Mustafa joined in 2000, Associate Director Claire Harrop in 2005 and together with Richard and Jo form the core management team.

 What we do is part of who we are.